hendrtd/cpsc-1233/docs/term/202430-2024-summer/announcements/final-labtest3.md

 # Final Exam and Lab Test 3

-The Final Exam and Lab Test 3 will be open from **12:01 AM CT Monday, April 22 until 11:59 PM CT Friday, April 26**.
+The Final Exam and Lab Test 3 will be open from **12:01 AM CT Friday July 5 until 11:59 PM CT Tuesday, July 9**.
 Each has a 75-minute time limit, and you can can each in any 75-minute time period that begins no earlier than the opening time and ends no later than the closing time.
 You must complete each in one sitting, and you may not use any outside resources on either.